rishabhtripathi123/Launch_wordpress_using_dockercompose/README.md

 # Launch_wordpress_using_dockercompose
-launch wordpress using docker compose on server.
+launch wordpress using docker compose on server , database is integrated in it.

 version: '3.3'